 Sheaths are the champions in being able to create multiple looks with the same item.

-In fall, use blazers as a jacket when the temperatures allow for it.
-Doing so helps you to not get bored of your wardrobe when you have to wear winter clothes for up to seven month (e.g. northern Europe and Canada, Russia, Alaska).
-In regions with long winters, try to wear various pieces in quite different ways, and to incorporate pieces from summer.
+In fall, use blazers instead of a coat because it will helps you to not get bored of your outerwear already early in winter.
+In regions with long winters, try to wear various pieces in quite different ways, and to incorporate pieces from summer in your summer-to-fall transition outfits.

 An Easy Way to Create a Separates Look with a Sheath